crowdfavorite/wp-asset-optimizer/README.txt

 # CF Asset Optimizer Readme

+## Server Requirements
+- PHP 5.3 or later with multibyte string package installed.

 ## Installation
 - Install the plugin in the WordPress plugins directory
 - Create a cfao-cache directory in wp-content.
 This directory must be writable by the web user.